|Edwidge Danticat's novel Farming of Bones|

 The novel is a study in trauma: using sensuous language Danticat writes the body in pain.
 Like a patient in therapy, when the story is retold, the subsequent retellings of the story, four things happen.

 - The body remembers.
-Which is why Amabelle says, “This past is more like flesh than air; our stories testimonials …” (281).
+This is why Amabelle says, “This past is more like flesh than air; our stories testimonials …” (281).

 - The story, as a testimonial, repeated and retold differently and with divergent perspectives, with an occasional interpretation by the therapist is revisited.